- What is breast cancer

 For a mammogram, the breast is compressed between 2 plates to flatten and spread the tissue.
-Although this may be uncomfortable for a moment, it is necessary to produce a good, readable mammogram.
+This may be uncomfortable for a moment, but it is necessary to produce a good, readable mammogram.
 The compression only lasts a few seconds.
 The entire procedure for a screening mammogram takes about 20 minutes.

 The procedure produces a black and white image of the breast tissue either on a large sheet of film or as a digital computer image that is “read,” or interpreted, by a radiologist (a doctor trained to interpret images from x-rays, ultrasound, magnetic resonance imaging, and related tests.)
 If the image is recorded on the computer instead of on film, it is called a digital mammogram (also known as a full-field digital mammogram or FFDM).
 This is available at most centers.